In this post, we give you 13 integrated pest management or IPM methods in crop protection.

-The most effective method is the use of pesticides.
-However, it is linked with some challenges; it is expensive for small-scale farmers.
-It has direct and indirect human health and food safety issues to farmers, applicators and consumers.
-High chemical residues raise environmental concerns for air, land and water contamination.
+The most effective method of pest control is the spraying of chemical pesticides and herbicides.
+However, it is linked with various challenges; it is expensive for small-scale farmers.
+It has direct and indirect human health and food safety issues for farmers, applicators, and consumers.
+Finally, high chemical residues raise environmental concerns for air, land, and water contamination.

-The above challenges have led to the exploration of alternative pest control measures.
-In this article, we discuss how small-scale farmers can use 13 non-chemical pest control methods to cut their cost of production.
+The above challenges have led to the exploration of alternative pest control measures. organic farming and IPM are the most famous in Kenya.
+In this post, we discuss how small-scale farmers can use 13 non-chemical pest control methods to cut their cost of production.
 They can plant resistant seed varieties, practice crop rotation, and use greenhouses among others.

 You can use correct land preparation to control pests’ infestation as follows;